F5Networks/f5-declarative-onboarding/docs/installation.rst

 .. _installcurl-ref:

-Installing AS3 using cURL from the Linux shell
+Installing Declarative Onboarding using cURL from the Linux shell
 ``````````````````````````````````````````````

-If you want to use cURL to install AS3, use the following command syntax.
+If you want to use cURL to install Declarative Onboarding, use the following command syntax.
 First, set the file name and the BIG-IP credentials, making sure you use the appropriate RPM build number (36 in the following example), and BIG-IP credentials.

 .. code-block:: shell